Zaclin-GIT/MDB/docs/getting-started.md

 ### ImGui window doesn't appear

-- Press F2 to toggle input capture
+- Press F2 to toggle input capture (enabled by default)
-- Check if the window is off-screen (drag from edges)
 - Verify `RegisterCallback` was called in `OnLoad`

 ### Game crashes on injection